reinaldoc/visops/README.md

 # visops
 Visops: a wrapper to Mozilla SOPS like visudo.
+SOPS is used to encrypt YAML values.

-Visops permit edit a encrypted file, just decrypt before open text editor, and encrypt after close text editor.
+Visops permit edit a encrypted file.
+Basicly we need decrypt file before open text editor and encrypt after close text editor.
+A YAML file with all values encrypted or those ones encrypted with **encrypted_regex** will works, so detected regexp from existing file will br applied on encryption.

+## Limitations

+Visops use the first encrypted_regex that appear on YAML file to re-encrypt the file.
+Then visops doesn't work with multi YAMLs on a single file that use more then one regexp.
+Visops will alert you if that's the case.

 ## Requiments